theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-robots-av/README.md

 In a recent discussion with a friend, my friend indicated that robotics is currently a machine learning programming task the AI has not been able to "conquer".

-Here is a handy link that concurs with the idea that robotcis is still unconquerable:
+Here is a "handy" link that concurs with the unconquorable:

 ### Hands of Gods